sipeed/sipeed_wiki/docs/hardware/en/maixcam/os.md

 * Remove the TF card and insert it into a card reader, then plug it into the computer.
 * Open Etcher, select the image file, choose the TF card, and click `Flash`.
+* Wait for the burning process to complete.
+If your computer prompts `You need to format the disk in drive G: before you can use it`, **do not** click on format disk!
+Otherwise, the newly burned system will be formatted again!
+Close the window, right-click the disk, and select eject TF card.
-* Wait for the flashing process to complete, eject the TF card, insert it into the MaixCAM, power it up, and wait for the system to boot.
+* Insert it into the MaixCAM, power it up, and wait for the system to boot.
 The first boot may be slow, just wait for a while.

 ### Method Two: Update the TF Card Image via USB